bastosmichael/Veterans-Lighthouse-API-Example/README.md

 + This setup uses text files for status change tracking, our implementation uses a database.

 The reason for the differences is simple.
 We wanted to build an application that you could pull down, throw on a server, and start experimenting with right away.
 Obviously you wouldn't use this application in full blown production mode.
 But more so to give you an example of how to start integrating with the VA Lighthouse API.

+### How this setup works.
+---
+Once you pull down all the files.
+There is a index.html file.
+The index.html file is the main front end file.